tiyd-python-2015-01/curriculum/assignments/template/README.md

 ### Deliverables

 * A Git repo called $name containing at least:
-  * `README.rst` file explaining how to run your project
+  * `README.md` file explaining how to run your project
   * a `requirements.txt` file
   * a suite of tests for your project